lynker-spatial/georeed/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# geoparquet
+# georeed

 <!-- badges: start -->
 <!-- badges: end -->

-`geoparquet` provides utilities for read/write operations on [GeoParquet](https://geoparquet.org/) files, with full compliance of the [v1.0.0 specification](https://geoparquet.org/releases/v1.0.0/), and partial compliance with the in-development [v1.1.0
+`georeed` provides utilities for geospatial data in [Apache Arrow](https://arrow.apache.org/), such as reading and writing [GeoParquet](https://geoparquet.org/) files, with full compliance of the [v1.0.0 specification](https://geoparquet.org/releases/v1.0.0/), and partial compliance with the in-development [v1.1.0